 His daughter was eleven years old.
 Why, my liege? the knight wondered.
 Why corrupt your noble court with apostates and worse?
 Why even tolerate Rittman and Spittlelip?

 Yet what else could’ve been done?
 A knight like Damien had to obey . . . or the wolves would devour his family in his absence.
 It wasn’t lost on Damien that this service could also shift his liege back into his corner.
 So Little Lady had to perish, and by her own rider’s hand, surrounded by pagans and worse in a dread wood far from home.
-Gods damn them all.
+Damn them all.

 With sweat welling in his pits and oiling the backs of his ears, Damien plodded up his last hill.
-The sun was nearly up by the time he set eyes on a forest frozen in time, the forest that couldn’t burn, the forest that Common peasants said held the remains of a demon somewhere deep within.
+The sun was nearly up by the time he set eyes on a forest frozen in time, the forest that couldn’t burn, the forest that peasants said held the remains of a demon somewhere deep within.

-But woe and ruin to the fool who crossed into that metal forest thinking it harmless.
+But woe to the fool who crossed into that forest thinking it harmless.
 Draywood was like a poisonous blossom, colorful but deadly to the unwary.
 A deathwood, men accurately called it, for everything inside the forest could slice through skin as easily as steel through silk.
 Hence why they’d wanted to do this thing together in sunlight: to enter that forest in the dark was to trespass into an armory blindfolded.
 To go alone was certain death.

 A strong wind picked up suddenly, ruffling his coif but not one thing in the forest below.
 Damien reached into the satchel he wore over his shoulder and pawed around for Helsar until he found her.
 I’ll make Uthron’s Gift, drink mulled wine to forget, and be on my way to you, sweet girl, soon as I can.
 And may you forgive me for what I do today, if ever you find out, Sara.

 “Good morning, Sir Damien,” came a familiar voice.